You are here: Urology Textbook > Testes > Fournier gangrene

 Surgical Debridement:

-Wound swab culture and radical resection of gangrenous tissue until healthy tissue is reached [fig. Surgical treatment of Fournier gangrene].
+Surgical debridement includes wound swabs and radical resection of gangrenous tissue until healthy tissue is reached [fig. Surgical treatment of Fournier gangrene].
 Orchiectomy is rarely necessary.
-For the period of open wound healing, the testicles can be secured in subcutaneous thigh pockets.
+For open wound healing, the testicles can be secured in subcutaneous thigh pockets.
 After 24–48 h, a second look operation with surgical debridement is necessary to ensure complete removal of necrotic tissue.
-To speed up wound healing, secondary wound closure is sometimes possible.
+Secondary wound closure is sometimes possible to speed up wound healing.

 Suprapubic catheter: